HunterKane/University-of-Texas-AI-ML-Projects-/README.md

 #### **Plant Seedling Classification**

 Objective
 - The Aarhus University Signal Processing group, in collaboration with the University of Southern Denmark, has provided the data containing images of unique plants belonging to 12 different species.
-You being a data scientist, need to build a Convolutional Neural Network model which would classify the plant seedlings into their respective 12 categories.
+As a data scientist, you need to build a Convolutional Neural Network model to classify the plant seedlings into their respective 12 categories.
 -------------------------------------------------------------------------------------------------------------------------------------
 **Project 6:**